theopn/theovim/src/theovim-docs/theovim-info.md

 ## Version 2023.03.14

 - Statusline is totally redesigned!!
 One less plugin...
+- :TheovimUpdate is now executed in a floating, transparent terminal
+- :Notepad is also semi-transparent
+- Colorcolumn and tab configurations are adjusted based on file types
 - :ZenModeIsh - Spawn a large NvimTree to center the text
-- Colorcolumn is now activated based on filetypes

 ## Version 2023.03.07